 Disciplines: Biophysical Chemistry, Biochemistry, Spectroscopy, Biophysics

-Host: Professor Jürgen Köhler, Spectroscopy of Soft Matter, Experimental Physics IV
+Host: Professor Jürgen Köhler, Spectroscopy of Soft Matter, Experimental Physics IX

 Dr Romar Dela Cruz

-Institute of Mathematics, University of the Philippines Diliman
+Institute of Mathematics, University of the Philippines Diliman, Philippines

 Project Title: On error-correcting codes from graphs

 Error-correcting codes were introduced to enable reliable transmission of data across noisy channels.
 These codes are also used to solve problems in other areas like combinatorics and cryptography.
 An important class of such codes are vector spaces over finite fields called linear codes.
 These codes are extensively studied because of their nice properties both from the theoretical and practical perspectives.
 The project aims to study the properties of linear codes obtained from adjacency matrices of graphs.

 Associate Professor of German literature and culture, University of Abomey-Calavi, Benin

 My research focusses on German literature from the 18th century to the present, including postcolonialism in contemporary German literature: Reiseliteratur, Ratgeberliteratur, Forschungs-und Entdeckungsreise, etc. During my upcoming stay at University of Bayreuth, I aim at carrying out key findings in the discourse about ‘African things’ and technics of African things modelling in German-speaking literature (Thing studies).
 My overall goal is to seek for and document valuable and sustainably useful African things that could be exhibited in museums of Things.
 In this respect, I will be doing an "Analysis of things" in order to contribute to the postcolonial discussion by exploring the postcolonial potential of African things in German literature, including relevant theories of cultural turn, material turn, postcolonial memory etc.